trustfarm/TFSDxr-Neuron-Quantization/docs/ue4t_format_v.0.3_en.md

+**Disclaimer**: The Korean (KO) version of this document is the original reference.
+In case of any translation issues or ambiguities, please refer to the Korean version.

+---

 # UE4T: 4-bit Event/Differential Quantization — v0.3

 UE4T keeps the UE8M0 philosophy (**differential, event-driven, 2^E scaling, EMA(b)**) while expressing **tokens in 4 bits (nibble)**.